 5 tax tips when renovating property

-Renovations and repairs can boost the capital value and rental yield of an investment property, but they can also have tax implications, so before reading up on renovation tips, investors should seek expert tax advice.
+In today’s world, who does not want to own a property?
+All the way from a Hua Hin Real Estate to the Maimi Beach Mansion, everyone has their eye set on one or the other property.
+Renovations and repairs can boost the capital value and rental yield of an investment property, but they can also have tax implications, so before reading up on renovation tips, investors should seek expert tax advice or look for a property tax consultant.

 Here are five key tax considerations for investors planning to renovate their properties: